Accommodation strategies

 • Allow employees the option of not attending work-related social functions.

-• Consider resources that can help develop the ability to engage more effectively with others in the workplace.
+• Consider resources that can help develop the ability to engage more effectively with others at work.

 Physical demands